Born and raised in the Denver area, Veronica Hernandez is passionate about her community.

-She’s one of many people at Denver Water who have successfully created a workforce of more than 1,100 people that reflects the diversity of the metro area and the 1.4 million people we serve with reliable, high-quality water.
+She’s one of many people at Denver Water who have successfully created a workforce of about 1,000 people that reflects the diversity of the metro area and the 1.4 million people we serve with reliable, high-quality water.

-Across the metro area, 23 percent of the population is Hispanic or Latino while 5 percent is African-American, according to the Metro Denver Economic Development Corp., an arm of the Metro Denver Chamber of Commerce.
-At Denver Water, 24 percent of our workforce as of October 2018 was Hispanic or Latino and 5 percent was African-American.
+Across the metro area, 23% of the population is Hispanic or Latino while 5% is African-American, according to the Metro Denver Economic Development Corp., an arm of the Metro Denver Chamber of Commerce.
+At Denver Water, 24% of our workforce as of September 2019 was Hispanic or Latino and 5% was African American.

 “We devote a great deal of energy to hiring the most talented individuals who are the right fit for Denver Water.
 It’s important that the makeup of our workforce represents the rich diversity of our surrounding community,” Hernandez said.
 “Diversity brings people with different strengths and talents to our organization.”